Let’s be honest—B2B sales is challenging, but with the right strategies, you can consistently win more deals.

 Make sure to contact prospects on a regular basis.
 Once a month will probably be fine, but we encourage you to experiment and find a cadence that works for you.

 Most importantly, send your prospects amazing content.
 "Just checking in" emails rarely impact sales.
 Instead, offer prospects something of value, such as your company's latest blog post, white paper, or other piece of sales enablement content.
-Special offers work well, too.
+Special offers can also drive engagement and accelerate decision-making.

 Last but certainly not least, we have the wholesale and distribution sales category.